 The evidence is strong: play skills and other non-academic skills facilitate critical thinking and actually contribute to, not detract from, other aspects of academic development.
 They also encourage us to be good members of our community, and provide an opportunity to improve conflict resolution skills, emotional self-management, etc.

 Just to summarize, I find my knee-caps and elbows quite useful; please note that even they need neurology to function.
 Social skills are helpful but they do not stand on their own two feet.
-Our brain is the source of all learning and social engagement.
-It’s time for social emotional learning to take its rightful place at the educational table, as a “main course” and not an optional “side” that may or may not be on the menu.
+Our brain is the source of all learning.

 Katz, L.G.
 (2015).
 Defending the early years: Distinctions between academic versus intellectual goals for young children.
 Boston, MA: Defending the Early Years; University of Illinois: Clearinghouse on Early Education and Parenting.